Thomas Aquinas: In arts

+Aquinas is often depicted in a Dominican habit with a cincture that refers to his prayers to God for being kept in perpetual virginity.
+The chalice refers to his doctrine of Eucharistic transubstantiation.

 Theology

-Thomas Aquinas viewed theology, or the sacred doctrine, as a science, the raw material data of which consists of written scripture and the tradition of the Catholic Church.
+Thomas Aquinas viewed theology, "the sacred doctrine", as a science, by which he meant a field of study in which humanity could learn more by its own efforts (as opposed to being totally dependent on having divine revelation planted into our minds).
+For Thomas, the raw material data of this field consists of written scripture and the tradition of the Catholic Church.
 These sources of data were produced by the self-revelation of God to individuals and groups of people throughout history.
-Faith and reason, while distinct but related, are the two primary tools for processing the data of theology.
+Faith and reason, being distinct but related, are the two primary tools for processing the data of theology.
 Thomas believed both were necessary—or, rather, that the confluence of both was necessary—for one to obtain true knowledge of God.

 Thomas blended Greek philosophy and Christian doctrine by suggesting that rational thinking and the study of nature, like revelation, were valid ways to understand truths pertaining to God.
 According to Thomas, God reveals himself through nature, so to study nature is to study God.
 The ultimate goals of theology, in Thomas's mind, are to use reason to grasp the truth about God and to experience salvation through that truth.
 The central thought is "gratia non tollit naturam, sed perficit" ('grace does not destroy nature, but perfects it').